Slivinski Law Offices Assists Pennsylvania Families in Domestic Relations Issues

-Spousal Support.
 Pennsylvania has some spousal support guidelines that are taken into consideration when awarding spousal support or alimony.
 These guidelines take into consideration: 1) the ability for the spouse to provide for his/her own needs; 2) the ability for the spouse to be self-supporting through employment; 3) who has custody of the children; 4) need for education or training to become employed; 5) tax consequences; 6) the standard of living during the marriage; 7) length of the marriage; 8) financial resources of the spouse to live independently; 9) comparative salaries of the spouses; 10) needs and obligations of each party; 11) contribution of each spouse to the marriage; 12) ages of the spouses; 13) physical, mental, emotional conditions; 14) probable duration of need for support; 15) education level of each spouses; 16) conduct of the spouses during the marriage; 17) sources of income of each spouse; 18) marital misconduct; and 19) other factors considered by the court as pertinent.
 Spousal Support can be asked for when the parties separate, but no divorce has been filed.

-APL (Alimony Pendent Lite).
 Another form of support, APL allows both spouses to move forward with a divorce and remain on even financial footing.
 It is similar to Spousal Support, but does not permit the paying party to raise an entitlement defense.
 APL can become a complex issue requiring sound legal advice.

-Alimony.
 Alimony is a monetary payment that may be awarded by a Court, taking into consideration the 19 factors above.
 Alimony is paid post-decree, meaning that the monetary payments continue even after the divorce is finalized.
-Like the other support issues, Alimony is complex and an individual should be aware of what his or hers rights are concerning alimony.
+Like the other support issues, Alimony is complex and an individual should be aware of what his or her rights are concerning alimony.